ME-314/Farm-Bike/README.md

 - Drilling of two M8 clearance holes
 - Boring half of the through bore in a lathe with centre drill hole as reference
 - Boring of bearing seat
-- Part flipped an boring operations repeated
+- Part flipped and boring operations repeated
 - Deburring and chamfering

 <table>